Australia’s international aviation capacity needs to grow by 40-50 per cent to support the Tourism 2020 strategy.

 Growth in passenger numbers

-Tourism Australia reported that over the last two decades, international aviation capacity to Australia has grown from 9.3 million inbound seats in 1995 to 25.6 million seats in 2017, which represents a 4.9 per cent average annual growth rate.
+Tourism Australia reported that over the last two decades, international aviation capacity to Australia has grown from 9.3 million inbound seats in 1995 to 26 million seats in 2017, which represents a 5 per cent average annual growth rate.
 This increase has been driven by increased capacity from New Zealand, Southeast Asia (Singapore, Malaysia and Indonesia), China, the Middle East and the USA.
-International aviation capacity is expected to grow 7 per cent in 2017, with the bulk of growth coming from China.